 All families have the opportunity to apply for free or reduced priced meals.
 Applications will be mailed out with the September newsletter but are also available in the main office.
-The forms should be filled out and returned to the high school office.
+The forms should be filled out and returned to the cafeteria.